Bastrop State Park: Trails

 There are up to 16.1 mi of trails at Bastrop State Park; all are open to hiking and some are open for cycling.
 The trails vary in difficulty because some of the trails on the northern part of the park are not accessible friendly and are considered challenging for hikers of all experience levels due to its slopes and curves.
 Visitors are allowed to bring pets on trails but are required to be on a leash to their safety and to protect wildlife.
 The park also hosts an annual competition called the Wildflower Trail Run, with distances ranging from 5 km all the way up to a 50 km ultramarathon.
 Below are the trails displayed on the official Bastrop State Park trails map:

+The former stone water fountain built by the CCC on Piney Hill Spur.